mou58/agro-robot/README.md

-# Undergrad Project – Agro Robot
+# Undergrad Project â€“ Agro Robot
 The main goal of our project is to increase the productivity of crops by using a robotic system.
 Bangladesh is far behind from modern agricultural system.
 Traditional agricultural the system suffers from labor problems, labor cost, productivity problems, etc. A robot can work all day long continuously without any fatigue.
 So labor problem and its associated